echodpp/DRL_Application/final/readme.md

-# Movie Recommendation System Evaluation
+# AIPI531 Final Project <br> Movie Recommendation System Evaluation

+Team member: First Last, First Last, First Last
+_ _ _

 ## Overview
-This document outlines the methodology and results of evaluating a movie recommendation system powered by GPT-3.5 using prompt engineering.
+This document outlines the methodology and results of evaluating a movie recommendation system powered by Large Language Model (LLM) using prompt engineering.
 The goal is to assess the effectiveness of the language model in generating movie recommendations compared to a baseline model.

 ## Prompt Engineering Method
-- **Approach**: The prompt engineering method involves creating structured prompts to guide GPT-3.5 in generating movie recommendations.
+- **Approach**: The prompt engineering method involves creating structured prompts to guide LLM in generating movie recommendations.
 - **Implementation**: The prompts are designed to provide context (such as a list of previously watched movies and a candidate set of movies) and ask the language model to recommend movies based on this context.
-- **Prompt Design**: Specific prompt structures are used to maximize the relevance and accuracy of the recommendations from GPT-3.5.
+- **Prompt Design**: Specific prompt structures are used to maximize the relevance and accuracy of the recommendations from LLM.

 ## Evaluation of LLM for Recommendation
 - **Metric**: The effectiveness of the language model is measured using a 'hit rate', which is the ratio of correct recommendations to total recommendations.